 The Brookside area is a metropolitan hub of beautiful homes, unique shops, trendy restaurants and cultural attractions.
 Home to some of Kansas City’s hippest residents and urban professionals, Brookside was one of the city's first suburban shopping areas.

 This 15-square-block outdoor shopping and entertainment district is filled with romantic Spanish architecture, European art and dazzling fountains.
-Designed in 1922, the Country Club Plaza features boutiques and fashionable national stores as well as distinctive restaurants, outdoor cafes and nightlife hotspots.
+Designed in 1922, the Country Club Plaza features local merchants and fashionable national stores as well as distinctive restaurants, outdoor cafes and nightlife hotspots.

 Located in nearby Kearney, Missouri, the Jesse James Birthplace features the world’s largest display of James family artifacts and the Jesse’s original gravesite.
-Guests tour the authentically preserved farm house where Jesse James was born in 1847.
+Guests tour the authentically preserved grounds and see into the farm house where Jesse James was born in 1847.

 At Kaleidoscope, children make whatever their imaginations can think up using Hallmark discarded materials.
 These free, 40-minutes art sessions allow children’s creativity to run wild with a variety of products including which include melted crayons, markers, watercolor paints, ribbons, shiny paper and much more.